Best Apps and Digital Tools to Help You as a Caregiver

 Medication management is complex, particularly for caregivers who have no formal medical training and for loved ones who may have more than one condition that can cause dangerous or even fatal interactions, side effects and more.

-If the issue is one of compliance (i.e., “How do I make sure Mom takes her meds while I’m at work?”),
+If the issue is one of compliance (i.e., "How do I make sure Mom takes her meds while I’m at work?”), Reminder Rosie is a personalized, voice-controlled reminder system that can help with medication reminders as well as reminders for appointments and everyday tasks.

-PillPack works with many major insurance providers It is a service that sorts and packages all prescriptions and over-the-counter medications by the dose, then ships them to the address of your choosing (boxes are secured and unmarked to prevent theft or tampering).
+PillPack works with many major insurance providers.
+It is a service that sorts and packages all prescriptions and over-the-counter medications by the dose, then ships them to the address of your choosing (boxes are secured and unmarked to prevent theft or tampering).
 Each PillPack dose is labeled with the date and time it must be taken, and any as-needed meds, or inhalers, creams and refrigerated items like insulin, are sent separately.

-The Sagely SMART Weekly Pill Organizer costs $34.95, and designed with seven large containers (able to store large pills) that fit on a magnetized base.
+The Sagely SMART Weekly Pill Organizer is designed with seven large containers (able to store large pills) that fit on a magnetized base.
 The organizer includes a “PushThrough” feature, which allows you to push the pills from the lid into the container to improve loading accuracy.
 Lids indicate AM and PM and are color-coded and flexible for easy retrieval, with the days of the week printed in large lettering.
 You can also download the free Sagely Pill Reminder App, available for Apple and Android devices.

 Even if you’re good at asking others for help or delegating tasks, it can be a challenge keeping everyone on the same page and all the appointments and care tasks in one place.
 The “Care Calendar” by Lotsa Helping Hands is a great option, as are calendar programs tied to automated email/phone reminders, like Google, Outlook, or Apple.
 All are free.